Python3pkg/PayLib/README.md

 Integrating with PayLib
 -----------------------

-I've written an overview showing how easy it is to create a web application earning money from the start with no outlay from yourself in [the 60 minute web app](http://aleatory.clientsideweb.net/2012/10/26/60-minute-web-app)
+I've written an overview showing how easy it is to create a web application earning money from the start with absolutely no startup costs in [the 60 minute web app](http://aleatory.clientsideweb.net/2012/10/26/60-minute-web-app)